Mikel-MG/Grokking_Algorithms_2ed/ch_2/README.md

 The `selection sort` algorithm works by, for a given list of items:
 * Selecting the highest or lowest one, and appending it to a new list
-* Deleteing that item from the original list
+* Deleting that item from the original list
 * Repeat

 How long will take to run this algorithm?
 We will have to through every item ($O(n)$) a number of times equal to the length of the list ($O(n)$).
 In other words, the `selection sort` algorithm will take $O(n \times n) = O(n^2)$ time.